mattfoster/hackerific.net/content/doing.md

 * Rivers of London series by [Ben Aaronovich][BA]
 * Bas-Lag series by [China Miéville][CM], plus Embassytown and the City and the City

 ## April 2026

 ### Fiction

+* Reading: The first fifteen lives of Harry August by Claire North

+## April 2026

+### Fiction

-* Reading Slow Gods by Claire North
+* Read: Slow Gods by Claire North
 * Read: A Hole in the Sky by [Peter F. Hamilton][PFH][^1]

 [^1]: This is a YA series, which reminds me a bit of Revenger, except it's maybe a bit more kiddy.
 Overall pretty good fun but not amazing - I'll read the next installment when it's out.